Brandon4106/Fin_377_Swish_Insights/README.md

 ## Takeaways & Next Steps <a name="takeaways"></a>

-1. We were able to learn a lot during the completion of this project...
+1. We were able to learn a lot during the completion of this project.
+Machine learning can have implications in every aspect of life.
+As long as there is data for it, a model can tell you whether or not data leads to a certain result.
+Which is exciting!
+There are so many models and so many ways to build pipelines, this project barely scratches the surfaces.

+2. It would have been great to build a model that could change the bet size based on how different the prediction is to the line.
+To give an example, let's say a sports bookie places the spread such that they believe the Celtics will beat their opponent by 6.5 or more points.
+If our model predicts that the Celtics will win by 20 points, we will bet the Celtics, and if our model predicts that the Celtics will win by 7 points, we will bet the Celtics because both of these numbers are greater than 6.5.
+However, the first model is clearly more confident that the Celtics will win by a larger margin, and it could therefore be justified to increase the bet size based on this increased confidence.

-2. Our models yield profitable results over the 16 game span that the we used in the holdout set for the Celtics this season.
+4. Our models yield profitable results over the 16 game span that the we used in the holdout set for the Celtics this season.
 When our best model was told to predict the spread of these 16 games and bet 100 dollars on the predicted winning line for each game, it correctly predicted 11/16 of the games for a profit of $500.
 This is a 69% win rate and correlates to an ROI of 31.25% which is very high.

-3. From this analysis, we are curious to expand this project to look at the other 29 teams as well to identify more potentially profitable spreads as well as to collect more data and further verify the validity of our model.
+5. From this analysis, we are curious to expand this project to look at the other 29 teams as well to identify more potentially profitable spreads as well as to collect more data and further verify the validity of our model.
+Also, this same analysis could be done on the 2022 season, or any other prior season.

-4. Another interesting avenue would be to also look at the total score prop and use a similar process to identify whether or not the over/ under should be selected for a particular game.
+6. Another interesting avenue would be to also look at the total score prop and use a similar process to identify whether or not the over/ under should be selected for a particular game.